Epicrex/Key-Caps/README.md

 ## Pudding
 There are also Pudding keycaps which have transparent plastic on the sides and mostly come as `Backlit` keycaps.

+- Light shines through legends and sides
+- All attributes from either `Laser-etched` or `Double-shot`